 Having recently returned from the much sunnier Hawaii, Ron is a decorated competition in both Judo and BJJ.
 Ron began his Judo career in Louisiana with his brother Ray.
 After moving to Philly, Ron also took up BJJ with Ray in the late 90s.
 A very successful competitor, Ron brings a unique perspective to the Osagame family.

 Ranked San-Dan (3rd dan) in Judo and a black belt in BJJ.

 Eric began in Tae Kwon Do but shortly after college, he found BJJ and never looked back.
 A job change took him to Philadelphia, where he found The Philadelphia Judo Club.

 Eric was a Blue Belt in BJJ when he started cross-training in Judo for the sole purpose of improving his standup for BJJ tournaments.
 He immediately saw a huge improvement in his standup technique and was pleasantly surprised by how much Judo helped his ground game as well.
 To this day Eric credits Judo with helping him make the leap from Blue Belt to Purple Belt.

-Eric is currently a Black Belt in Judo and Jiu Jistu, and Osagame BJJ Assistant Instructor.
-His competitive Judo and BJJ career includes multiple medals throughout his career in both Judo and Jiu Jitsu.
-Eric has medaled at Naga, Grapplers Quest, The Good Fight, Philadelphia Cup and multiple Saulo Ribeiro Association tournaments.
-He has also accumulated a long list of medals at the following Judo tournaments: Princeton Judo Invitational, Easterns, Maryland Open, Liberty Bell, Beltsville and many more.
+Eric holds Black Belts in Judo and Jiu Jistu.
+His has won multiple medals in both Judo and Jiu Jitsu.
+Eric has medaled at NAGA, Grapplers Quest, The Good Fight, Philadelphia Cup & multiple Saulo Ribeiro Association tournaments.
+He has also accumulated a long list of medals from Judo tournaments, including: Princeton Judo Invitational, Eastern, Maryland Open, Liberty Bell, Beltsville and many more.

-Most notable Eric won a streak of Gold medals at the IBJJF NY International Open.
+Most notably Eric won a streak of Gold medals at the IBJJF NY International Open.

 2011 – Purple Belt NY Open Gold